QANTLabs/QHUB/README.md

 # QHUB - Quantum Model Testing Jupyter Server

 This project sets up a pre-configured JupyterHub server for testing and running quantum software algorithms.
 The Jupyter server provides a collaborative environment where users can develop and execute quantum circuits on simulators from IBM, Google, Amazon, and other quantum computing platforms.
+It also serves as an educational resource for newcomers to quantum computing, helping them learn and experiment with quantum algorithms in a hands-on environment.

 ## Demo Video